twiztedmyrtle/twiztedmyrtle.github.io/content/circle-of-allies.md

               <i class="fa fa-envelope"></i>
               <div class="testimony-container">
                 <p>Hi Asha,</p>
                 <p>I love hearing your mind.
 You have a different and bold view on things.
 Not only that, but you give explanations of why you think that way.
 I don’t always agree with you, but I still love hearing what you have to say.
 It allows me to consider things I didn’t think about before and decide how I feel about something.
-You make a question my why.</p>
+You make me question my why.</p>
                 <p>My favorite part is the journey.
 You take me on a journey of "no return" which is empowering.
 No return to the world as I knew it!
 I love traveling “with you.”
 It triggers thoughts within me.
 You challenge my views of the world, which makes me a better human.</p>
                 <p>Hugggggs!!!!</p>
                 <p>Mila</p>